-- Under cover in Blocks B and D
+- Under cover in Blocks B, D an K

 - Canteen

-- · Cola 4 (Quad)
+- Cola 4 (Quad)

 - Library and sheltered area outside the Library

 - Cola 1 (Canteen)

 - Sheltered areas under cover in E Block

 - Cola 5

 - Cola 2 and Senior Cola 3

 Wet weather places considerable pressure on shelter and accommodation at Killara High School.
 In such circumstances students are asked to be considerate of others in orderly movement around the school and in maintaining cleanliness throughout the school.